msjimc/AgileStructure/guide/README.md

 ![Figure 27b](images/figureOb.jpg)

-Figure 27b: The resultant image is a direct copy of the current displays
+Figure 27b: The resultant image is a direct copy of the current displays.

-### Draw schematic diagram of alignment patterns
+### Draw a schematic diagram of alignment patterns

 The organisation of each read's primary and secondary alignments can be difficult to decern.
 Consequently, ```AgileStructure``` is able to create a schematic representation of selected reads that span a rearrangement's breakpoints.
-All rearrangements annotated by ```AgileStructure``` consist of 2, 3 or 4 columns of split read alignments, therefore, the schematic diagram is typically drawn as 4 evenly spaced positions (not drawn to scale) that represent each of the columns.
-While the diagram isn't drawn to scale, if two are more columns are very close to each other their positions will be drawn closer together.
+All rearrangements annotated by ```AgileStructure``` consist of 2, 3, or 4 columns of split read alignments; therefore, the schematic diagram is typically drawn as 4 evenly spaced positions (not drawn to scale) that represent each of the columns.
+While the diagram isn't drawn to scale, if two or more columns are very close to each other, their positions will be drawn closer together.

 To draw a schematic diagram, select the ```Image``` > ```Draw schematic image``` menu option, which should open the ```Draw schematic display``` window (Figure 28a).